-- Continue to implement the Main Street 4-point Approach to downtown revitalization; economic restructuring, organization, design and promotion. - Obtain a new series of Façade Improvement funds for downtown improvements. - Continue improvements to the community website. - Continue publication of borough newsletter twice per year. - Continue efforts to maintain a college intern on staff throughout the year. - Promote the recent historic district designation. - Assist with the development of the former prison. - Continue to solicit funding sources for future Welcome to Ebensburg signs.
-Sites remaining are South Center Street, Manor Drive and North Center Street. - Replace the brown lettering on the Welcome to Ebensburg signs with white lettering to increase visibility. - Refinish benches, bollard lights, trash receptacles, pole bases as needed. - Complete downtown wayfinding signage along Ghost Town Trail.
+- Continue to implement the Main Street 4-point Approach to downtown revitalization; economic restructuring, organization, design and promotion. - Obtain a new series of Façade Improvement funds for downtown improvements. - Continue improvements to the community website. - Continue publication of borough newsletter twice per year. - Continue efforts to maintain a college intern on staff throughout the year. - Promote the recent historic district designation. - Assist with the development of the former prison. - Refinish benches, bollard lights, trash receptacles, pole bases as needed. - Complete the effort to obtain certification in PML's Sustainability Program.